heartandhandstraining/blog/_posts/2019-01-24-Still-Same-Goals.md

 title: Still Same Goals
 ---

-As I update format on my CNA site, which coombines a few other web tools, I think it is still in the future to convert to mostly my own dedicated server site again.
+As I update format on my CNA site, which combines a few other web tools, I think it is still in the future to convert to mostly my own dedicated server site again.
 The biggest issue with making use of other web applications to build a site is being at the mercy of those other web designers.
 I would not have to change near as much up to now if these sites had not changed their tools so much.